awesomemotive/wp101plugin/readme.txt

 If the Classic Editor plugin is also installed and activated on your site, the previous version of our WordPress 101 videos for the Classic Editor in WordPress 4.9 and older will also appear in the list.
 You can hide or show these videos in the Settings.

-= Why aren’t the WooCommerce, Jetpack, or Yoast SEO videos showing up? =
+= Why aren’t the videos for WooCommerce, WPForms, etc. showing up? =

-The tutorial videos for WooCommerce, Jetpack, and Yoast SEO will only appear in the list if the plugin in question is also installed and activated on the same site.
+The tutorial videos for WooCommerce, Ninja Forms, WPForms and other plugins will only appear in the list if the plugin in question is also installed and activated on the same site.
 No sense showing videos that don’t apply to a particular site, right?

 = The plugin was installed by my developer, but their API key has expired.
 What do I do? =

-You can ask your developer to renew their subscription, or you can go to [WP101Plugin.com](https://wp101plugin.com/) to start your own Solo Site subscription and get access to all of our videos.
+You can ask your developer to renew their subscription, or you can go to [WP101Plugin.com](https://wp101plugin.com/) to start your own Personal subscription and get access to all of our videos.

 = Can I hardcode my API key into the plugin for use across multiple installations?  =